Many-Body Localization in the Age of Classical Computing: Phenomenology of the ETH-MBL crossover

-While the above perspective on the numerical results for the disordered spin chains appears grim, it may be possible to distinguish scenarios 1.~and 2.~in the not-so-distant future.
-Extrapolation of the scalings \eqref{eq:W*} and \eqref{eq:WT} shows that they become incompatible at system size $L_0 \approx 50$ for the disordered XXZ spin chain.
+While the above perspective on the numerical results for the disordered spin chains appears grim, it may be possible to distinguish Scenarios 1.~and 2.~in the not-so-distant future.
+Extrapolation of the scalings \eqref{eq:W*} and \eqref{eq:WT} shows that they become incompatible at system size $L_0 \approx 50$ for the disordered XXZ spin-1/2 chain.
 The exact calculation of eigenstates in the middle of the spectrum for $L=50$ is far beyond the capabilities of present-day supercomputers.
 However, the signatures of the breakdown of \eqref{eq:W*} or of \eqref{eq:WT} may be observable at significantly smaller system sizes, only slightly beyond $L$ studied so far.

-In passing, let us note that a crossover between delocalized and localized phases of the Anderson model on random regular graphs shows phenomenology similar to the ETH-MBL crossover \cite{Tikhonov16, Tikhonov21}.
-Analysis of the crossover with disorder strengths $W^T(L)$ and $W^*(L)$ shows a breakdown of the linear scaling of $W^T(L)$ and indicates that extrapolation of the $W^*(L)$ allows to reproduce accurately the critical disorder strength for Anderson localization transition on random regular graphs \cite{Sierant23RRG}.
+In passing, let us note that a crossover between delocalized and localized phases of the Anderson model on random regular graphs shows phenomenology that shares certain similarities with the ETH-MBL crossover \cite{Tikhonov16, Tikhonov21}.
+Analysis of the crossover with disorder strengths $W^T(L)$ and $W^*(L)$ shows a sub-linear scaling of $W^T(L)$ with $L$ and indicates that extrapolation of the $W^*(L)$ allows to reproduce accurately the critical disorder strength for Anderson localization transition on random regular graphs \cite{Sierant23RRG}.
 While those results provide a non-trivial test of the method of analysis of the delocalized-localized crossover with disorder strengths $W^T(L)$ and $W^*(L)$, the Anderson model on random regular graphs, as a single-particle model, is crucially different from the problem of MBL in disordered many-body systems.
 Finally, we would like to note that the deviations from the linear shift of $W^T(L)$ with $L$, which constitute another premise of the existence of an MBL phase in the thermodynamic limit, were found in disordered Floquet models~\cite{Sierant22floquet}, see Sec.~\ref{sec:floq}.